• RECIPES

 In a large bowl, whisk together eggnog, eggs, maple syrup, vanilla, ground nutmeg, sea salt, ground cinnamon and all-spice.

-Pour all over bread and lightly press down with a spatula to ensure all the bread is wet.
+Pour mixture all over bread and lightly press down with a spatula to ensure all the bread is wet.

 Cover with tinfoil and place in the fridge for at least 8 hours.